Treatment for Schizophrenia

-Schizophrenia.
+Treatment for schizophrenia.
 Max Ernst, German surrealist.
-The painting "The Triumph of Surrealism" from 1937 shows a phantasy anthropomorphous figure, like those appearing in dreams
+The painting "The Triumph of Surrealism" from 1937 shows a phantasy anthropomorphous figure, like those appearing in schizophtrnia

-There are diverse types of schizophrenia with varying impact on the patient’s thinking content, feelings, and behaviours.
+There are diverse types of schizophrenia with varying impacts on the patient’s thinking content, feelings, and behaviours.
 The most common symptoms of schizophrenia are delusional thinking, hallucination, emotional indifference, and social withdrawal.

 Psychosis and schizophrenia